Freeyourgadget/Gadgetbridge/README.md

 ## Contribute

-Contributions are welcome, be it feedback, bugreports, documentation, translation, research or code.
+Contributions are welcome, be it feedback, bug reports, documentation, translation, research or code.
 Feel free to work on any of the open [issues](https://github.com/Freeyourgadget/Gadgetbridge/issues?q=is%3Aopen+is%3Aissue);
 just leave a comment that you're working on one to avoid duplicated work.